Vyral/base-template/_posts/2018-12-06-the-benefits-of-buying-and-selling-in-winter.md

 Less competition and stable inventory are highly attractive to buyers.
 This is mutually beneficial to both buyers and sellers because it means that a seller’s agent won’t have to wade through non-serious offer after non-serious offer.&nbsp;

-Lastly, if you need to make some last-minute home improvements before it’s time to sell, contractors and subcontractors tend to be more available and at lower cost with the slowing down of business that the winter brings.&nbsp;
+Lastly, if you need to make some last-minute home improvements before it’s time to sell, contractors and subcontractors tend to be more available and more affordable with the slowing down of business that the winter brings.&nbsp;

 As always, please give us a call or email us with any other real estate-related needs or questions.
 We’d be happy to assist you however we can.&nbsp;